Updated : 25/11/2016

 As EU rules oblige traders to display correct and complete pricing information before a customer makes a purchase online, Ewa reported this matter to both the company and the Polish authorities.
 After intervention by the authorities, she was refunded the difference.

 As an EU national you can't be charged a higher price when buying products or services because of your nationality or country of residence.

 Some price differences can however be justified, if they are based on objective criteria other than nationality.

 Bart, from the Netherlands, visits his friend in Germany and goes to a swimming pool.
 He is charged a higher price than local residents, and wonders if this is unlawful price discrimination.

 In this case, the price difference is justified.
-As the swimming pool is run by the local authority and financed by local taxes, local residents have already contributed to the running of the pool and therefore enjoy a lower entry price.
+The swimming pool is run by the local authority and financed by local taxes, so local residents have already contributed to the running of the pool and therefore enjoy a lower entry price.